 Both Patty and Debbie agreed that in their community, it comes down to trust, a lack of understanding and an opportunity to educate.

 “Many African Americans pull from experiences in their past.
 But today, being a board member for the Mercy Health Foundation, I’ve had an insider look at the effects COVID-19 has had,” Patty says.
-“I want people to know it is real, it is serious, and this is the only way for us to get through this.”
+“I want people to know it is real, it is serious and utilizing the vaccine and booster shots is the only way for us to get through this.”

 Stay updated on what Mercy Health is doing related to the COVID-19 vaccine.